Folldal Municipality: Climate

 Folldal has a subarctic climate (Dfc) with short, cool summers and long, cold winters.
 Situated in a mountain valley on the southern, continental side of the Dovre mountain range at 694 m above sea level, it has the coldest winters in the southern half of Norway.

 Outdoors

-Folldal offers a wide variety of outdoor activities.
+Folldal Municipality offers a wide variety of outdoor activities.
 Hiking is good with marked trails and several cabins to visit.
 Fishing can be done in the rivers Folla, Einunna, or Glomma.
 The opportunities for hunting in the area are also good.